We're Drowning In Plastic Trash. Jenna Jambeck Wants To Save Us

 Though some of it came from ships, most, presumably, was from land.
 But how much was coming from where?

 No one really knew until 2015.
 That's when Jenna Jambeck, an environmental engineer at the University of Georgia, did the math.
-Her groundbreaking study suggested there was hundreds, and perhaps thousands, of times as much plastic washing into the sea as people were seeing in those ocean gyres.
+Her groundbreaking study suggested there were hundreds, and perhaps thousands, of times as much plastic washing into the sea as people were seeing in those ocean gyres.

 Jambeck's findings helped galvanize a worldwide movement to stop plastic pollution.

-When I first meet the scientist for an interview, I'm not expecting homework.
-But the first thing she says is: "So what we're going to do for the next 24 hours is to record everything that you touch that is plastic."
+When I first meet the scientist for an interview, the first thing she says is: "So what we're going to do for the next 24 hours is to record everything that you touch that is plastic."

 My microphone has a plastic grip.
 "So let's write it down," she says with a smile and an air of efficiency.